-Fig. 8.1.
-Summary of known lower and upper bounds on convergence complexity for optimistic, bottleneck rate-based flow control algorithms

-We have shown that, perhaps surprisingly, the classes of oblivious algorithms and partially oblivious algorithms collapse with respect to convergence complexity; we have also shown a convergence complexity separation between (partially) oblivious algorithms and non-oblivious algorithms.
+8. Discussion and directions for further research.
+We have presented a comprehensive collection of lower and upper bounds on the convergence complexity of optimistic, bottleneck, rate-based flow control algorithms, under varying degrees of the knowledge used by the scheduling component of the algorithms.
+In particular, we have defined and studied oblivious, partially oblivious, and nonoblivious algorithms.
+We have shown that, perhaps surprisingly, the classes of oblivious algorithms and partially oblivious algorithms collapse with respect to convergence complexity; we have also shown a convergence complexity separation between (partially) oblivious algorithms and nonoblivious algorithms.
 A more complete presentation of results for the model studied in this paper (and extensions of it) can be found in [8].

-For the sake of completeness and comparison, we summarize in Table 8.1 all known lower and upper bounds on the convergence complexity of optimistic, bottleneck algorithms for rate-based flow control, established in this work and in the preceding work by Afek et al. [1].
-We remark that RoundRobin represents an exponential improvement over the previous algorithm Arbitrary [1, Section 6] for the class of oblivious algorithms we introduced.
+For the sake of completeness and comparison, we summarize in Table 1 all known lower and upper bounds on the convergence complexity of optimistic, bottleneck algorithms for rate-based flow control, established in this work and in the preceding work by Afek, Mansour, and Ostfeld [1].
+We remark that RoundRobin represents an exponential improvement over the previous algorithm Arbitrary [1, section 6] for the class of oblivious algorithms we introduced.
 (The algorithm Arbitrary schedules sessions in any arbitrary way.)